muratk3n/thirdwave/en/tweets/2020/week25c.md

 ---

+Plus there is that annoying detail that US played a huge part turning China what it is today.

+---

 Even if you were correct, that CH is doing well, and here I'll give you the Fareed Zakaria response; what if you are not China?
 Get it?
 He is trying to say 'what if you are one of those countries who for